Ukraine’s pipelines are still carrying Russian oil to Europe

 One month into the war, the state-owned gas company provides a window into the conflict’s geopolitics and the extent of Ukraine’s destruction.
-Naftogaz serves 12 million households, Vitrenko said, but it has been forced to cut off 300,000 households that have been heavily damaged by Russian missiles.
+Naftogaz serves 12 million households, Vitrenko said, but it has been forced to cut off 300,000 that have been heavily damaged by Russian missiles.

 “If we cannot repair them, we have to shut them down,” Vitrenko said.
 “Sometimes an entire block.
 It can be also dangerous.”
 In the opening days of the Russian invasion of Ukraine, two of the company’s workers were killed inside a heating plant in Kherson, he added.

 Naftogaz is also caught in a complex geopolitical game.
 Even as Russia rains missiles onto Ukraine, it is still sending approximately 30 percent of the gas it sells in Europe through the country it has invaded.
-And although Ukraine’s leaders have called for the continent to immediately halt imports of Russian gas, it is doing nothing to interfere with the gas flowing through its pipelines at a rate of 40 billion cubic meters a year, to customers including Germany, Austria, Italy, Slovakia, Hungary and the Czech Republic.
+And although Ukraine’s leaders have called for the continent to immediately halt imports of Russian gas, they are doing nothing to interfere with the gas flowing through pipelines at a rate of 40 billion cubic meters a year to customers including Germany, Austria, Italy, Slovakia, Hungary and the Czech Republic.

 “It’s a very politically sensitive topic discussed at the highest political levels,” Vitrenko said.
 “We’re trying to persuade our partners in the European Union that they should reduce any purchases of Russian gas and oil or at least freeze all the money that Russia gets for the exports of energy.”